LZhenHong/Americano/README.md

 ## Contributions

 Pull requests and issues are welcome!
-If you encounter any issues or have suggestions for improvement, feel free to submit an issue
+If you encounter any issues or have suggestions for improvement, feel free to submit an issue.

 ## License